 Coronavirus (COVID-19) Testing in Clarkston, MI

 If You Are Experiencing Symptoms of the Coronavirus Come to Pine Knob Urgent Care As We Are Now Offering COVID-19 Testing.
 Visit Our Clinic Today.
-Call Us at (248) 297-5282 to Schedule an Appointment.
+No need for an appointment, just walk-in!

 We are all waiting for the days when COVID-19 is no longer the disruptive force and fearful adversary that it is.
 Until then, testing for COVID-19 will be an indispensable resource in the struggle to mitigate it’s spread.
 At Pine Knob Urgent Care, we are happy to be a part of the fight against this devastating pandemic through the testing that we provide!

 What do I need to do to keep myself and others safe from COVID-19?

 Be sure to follow the guidance of health officials at the Michigan Department of Health and Human Services (MDHHS) and at the Centers for Disease Control and Prevention (CDC) to keep yourself and those you interact with safe from COVID-19.
 In lieu of a vaccine, the best practices to keep yourself and others safe from COVID-19 include the following:

 - Using hand sanitizer when soap and water are inaccessible